-Over the years we have come to know this population well.
+Over the years, we have come to know this population very well.
 They cycle in and out of jail cells, hospital rooms, emergency rooms and shelters.
 Despite the fact that they consume 50 percent of community resources, their outcomes are rarely good.

 Housing First: A Solution

 There is a solution to chronic homelessness.
 It’s an evidence-based practice called Housing First, which recognizes a fundamental right to housing, no matter what a person’s mental health condition or physical disability or addiction may be.
 The idea focuses on getting people into housing first – giving them the foundation of a good night’s sleep, peace of mind and stability which, in turn, better positions them to work towards their personal issues and goals and to remain housed.
 It makes sense – who among us could tackle sobriety while sleeping under a bridge?
 It makes economic sense, too.
 Research has proven that the cost of permanent housing and services is far less than the expensive cycle of jails, ERs and shelter beds.

 - One ER visit: $1,029

 - One night in a HousingWorks apartment: $38